Trump administration to bar Chinese passenger carriers from flying to U.S.

 The Trump administration is also cracking down on Chinese passenger airline charter flights and will warn carriers not to expect approvals.
 The Transportation Department order said the administration believes Chinese carriers are using charter flights to circumvent China's limit of one flight per carrier per week to the United States and "further increasing their advantage over U.S. carriers in providing U.S.-China passenger services."
 On Jan.
 31, the U.S. government barred from entry most non-U.S. citizens who had been in China within the previous 14 days due to the coronavirus crisis but did not impose any restrictions on Chinese flights.
 Major U.S. carriers voluntarily decided to halt all passenger flights to China in February.

 Delta and United are flying cargo flights to China.
-Delta had requested approval for a daily flight to Shanghai Pudong airport from Detroit and Seattle, while United had asked to fly daily to Shanghai Pudong from San Francisco and Newark airport in New Jersey and between San Francisco and Beijing.
+Delta wants approval for two daily flights to China.
+United wants to fly daily to Shanghai Pudong from San Francisco and Newark, New Jersey, and between San Francisco and Beijing.
 China's air authority in late March said Chinese airlines could maintain just one weekly passenger flight on one route to any given country and that carriers could fly no more than the number of flights they were flying on March 12, according to the U.S. order.

 But because U.S. passenger airlines had stopped all flights by March 12, China "effectively precludes U.S. carriers from reinstating scheduled passenger flights to China," the Transportation Department said.